 Sustainable Resource Management: Katherine Bronstein

-Katherine Bronstein is an interdisciplinary environmental engineer with 15 years of experience in characterizing and assessing environmental impacts from industrial operations and development projects.
-She collaborates with and manages teams to develop circular economy-focused solutions on topics such as waste, greenhouse gases, water, wastewater, energy and sustainability.
-She leads waste flows assessments to understand PFAS in wastewater biosolids; best practices to address metal-contaminated soil and sediment; end-of-life management assessments for solar panels, lithium ion batteries, and plastic waste; and sector-wide assessments to identify evidence-based policy changes for sustainable development.
-She is currently managing a specialized support contract with the U.S. EPA’s Engineering Technical Support Center to address soil, sediment, groundwater and mining-related contamination at Superfund, RCRA and brownfields sites across the United States.
+Katherine Bronstein is an interdisciplinary environmental engineer with 15 years of experience.
+She collaborates with and manages teams to develop circular economy-focused solutions on topics such as waste, greenhouse gases, water, wastewater and energy.
+She leads waste flows assessments to understand PFAS in wastewater biosolids; best practices to address metal-contaminated soil and sediment; end-of-life management assessments for solar panels, lithium-ion batteries, and plastic waste; and sector-wide assessments to identify evidence-based policy changes.

 Learn More about Sustainable Resource Management: Katherine Bronstein